OpenKaito/openkaito/quickstart.md

 - [running on testnet](./docs/running_on_testnet.md).

-### Install Otika
+### Install openkaito

-In the root folder of this repository, run the following command to install Otika:
+In the root folder of this repository, run the following command to install openkaito:
 ```bash
 pip install -e .
 ```